alonzi/DataWranglingForOpenData/DataErrorPreventionEnhancementandPreparationforDistribution.md

 * classic example is Nuclear Ghandi in the video game Civilization
   * https://knowyourmeme.com/memes/nuclear-gandhi
   * Ghandi starts the game as super peaceful, but if you do something to placate him he becomes super aggressive
-  * He start with aggression = 0, so when you give him -1 it becomes 7, becuase it was 1-bit in the programming
+  * He start with aggression = 0, so when you give him -1 it becomes 7, because it was 1-bit in the programming
 * practice with column H - badge #
   * in this case we can just make an artificial constraint say we only want badges below 250,000
   * create a new column using a function IF(H2<250000,"VALID","INVALID")